0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/LOOM_VIDEO_SCRIPT.md

 ## Video Structure (5-7 minutes)

 ### Introduction (30 seconds)
 "Hey Jeff!
 I'm [Name], and I've built a demo that tackles all the issues your team raised about Dynamic's embedded wallet tech.
-It's been a journey - I'll be honest, I ran into some real challenges along the way, but I think the end result shows what's possible.
+I'm excited to show you how straightforward it is to build with our platform.
 Let me walk you through what I built."

 ### Demo Overview (1 minute)
 "Here's what I built - a dashboard that shows Dynamic's embedded wallet capabilities.
 You can see we have three main tabs: Wallet functionality, How It Works explanations, and Security features.
 Let me show you each one."